 Setting States when enabling to

-not supported and can lead to fatal simulation errors.
+is not supported and can lead to fatal simulation errors.

 You can place Simscape blocks within nonvirtual subsystems that support continuous states.
 Nonvirtual subsystems that support continuous states include Enabled subsystems and Atomic subsystems.
 However, physical connections and physical signals must not cross nonvirtual boundaries.
 When placing Simscape blocks in a nonvirtual subsystem, make sure to place all blocks belonging to a given Physical Network in the same nonvirtual subsystem.